 - Determine what health, dental and vision plans are available to you and how much it is going to cost both you (the employer) and them (your employees) in terms of copays and deductibles.

 - Enrollment time is confusing for employees, research shows that the majority of employees—almost three quarters—do not understand annual changes to policies and these changes will impact them.
 Make sure you thoughtfully plan your communications to employees about any changes.

 - Meet with your employees to go over planned options, as well as to answer any preliminary questions about the upcoming enrollment period.
-At this time, it’s also best to make it clear when the open enrollment period is going to look like and how you plan to communicate information.
+At this time, it’s also best to make it clear what the open enrollment period is going to look like and how you plan to communicate information.

 - Now is also the time to share information on the broker you plan to use for this project – you should have already fleshed it out with them in terms of how they want you to handle the process and what types of additional support will be made available to you during the process.
 Some are better than others, so be sure to thoroughly vet your agent and make sure they are a good fit for your company.

 - As a side note, if you’re running the show, you’re going to need to keep an eye on deadlines.
 This year, the enrollment period for the federal marketplace in most states is very much condensed, running for just six weeks between November 1 and December 15.
 For a full list of state deadlines, click here.